-• Select the alarms from this menu that will activate the relay.
+Select the alarms from this menu that you want to activate the relay.

-13.1.22 Change a Relay Name
+13.4.16 Change a Relay Name

 The name of each individual relay can be changed to any 4-character name.
 This is useful to designate the chemical name for each relay.
-Use the arrow keys to change the character and the ENT key to move to the next character.